danielhuggins/jinja_prompt_chaining_system/llm_spec.md

    * Support both synchronous and asynchronous rendering
    * Accept both file paths and Python dictionaries for context data
    * Maintain the same logging and output capabilities as the CLI
+9. Support relative includes:
+   * Treat includes beginning with './' or '../' as relative to the including template's directory
+   * Maintain backward compatibility with standard Jinja includes
+   * Enable more flexible template organization with nested directory structures
+   * Allow template reuse with proper path resolution regardless of the invocation directory

 ## 2. Project Structure